clashhsalc/reddit-user-analyzer/README.md

 ## Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.
+I welcome contributions!
+Please feel free to submit a Pull Request or open an Issue

 ## Disclaimer